dhrubo55/personal-blog/content/posts/day-65-a-tale-of-rmi-and-rpc-in-java.md

 All methods in the remote interface must declare that they can throw the exception java.rmi.RemoteException .
 This exception (actually, one of many subclasses to RemoteException) is thrown when any kind of networking error happens: for example, the server could crash, the network could fail, or you could be requesting an object that for some reason isn’t available.

-Here’s a simple example of the remote interface that defines the behavior of RemoteObject; we’ll give it two methods that can be invoked remotely, both of which return some kind of Widget object:
+Here’s a simple example of the remote interface that defines the behavior of RemoteObject; we’ll give it a method that can be invoked remotely

 ```java
 public interface MessageService extends Remote {
     String send(String clientMessage) throws RemoteException;
 }
 ```

+when we implement this object its called remote object which is for the server.
+For the client, the RMI library will dynamically create an implementation Stub.